dylan-lang/opendylan/documentation/core-reference/source/threads.rst

 outermost binding may be desirable, or alternatively, a thread may want to inherit current bindings from the parent thread at creation time, giving a “fork”-type model of state inheritance.
-These alternatives are not pursued in this library, but they might be an interesting area for future research.
+These alternatives are not pursued in this module, but they might be an interesting area for future research.

 Thread safety in client libraries